 When you own a small business, your business card is not only a networking tool but also an important visual reminder of your brand.
 So you need to make sure it’s working effectively for your business.

-When it comes to your business card design, there is a fine line between having too much information and not enough.
-You don’t want your design to seem cluttered and disorganised but at the same time it’s important to make sure that your contacts have everything they need in order to reach you.
+There is a fine line between having too much information and not enough on your business card design.
+You don’t want your business card design to seem cluttered and disorganised but at the same time it’s important to make sure that your contacts have everything they need in order to reach you.

 So what information should you include on your business card?

 Business Name & Logo: Remember that your business card is an advertisement for your small business, not for you the individual, so ensure that the business name and logo is the main focal point of the design.